The Best Online LPN-to-RN Programs of 2025

 badge-check How We Rank Schools

-We used a data-driven methodology to rank the best online LPN-to-RN programs, making it easier for you to find a program that works for you.
-Our methodology is based on metrics that we believe matter most to students, including academic quality, affordability, reputation, and program offerings.
+We use a data-driven methodology to rank the best nursing programs, making it easy to find a program that meets your needs.
+Informed by data from the most reputable sources, including the U.S. Department of Education, our methodology is based on metrics that matter most to nursing students, including academic quality, affordability, reputation, and program offerings.
+This list is from 2025.

 Using Our Rankings: What To Look For in an LPN-to-RN Program